Cookies managing

 Svetlana

+Air raids started immediately; lines formed at the grocery stores, then there were water shortages, and the electricity was cut off.
+My father is on crutches to, and my mom uses a cane.
 In the first few days I stood in line at the pharmacy and managed to buy some blood pressure medications for my parents.
-And then I got a phone call from Hesed: I biked there (the only way to get there), and they gave me medications and adult diapers, everything.
+And then I got a phone call from Hesed: I went there by bicycle (I would not have gotten there otherwise), and they gave me medications and adult diapers, everything.

 They did not spare bombs for our block

 It was good that we still had gas.
 We turned on the burners and the space was heated.
 We would boil the water, pour it into plastic bottles and take it to bed with us.
-We put on two pairs of socks, swedpants - and still woke up from the cold.
+We put on two pairs of socks, and sweatpants — and still woke up from the cold.

 Ruins of a building 50 meters from the respondent's house